piratepenguin/valuetrition/README.md

 As a user, I want to add a food to the log of foods I've eaten today

 #### Saving
-As a user, I want to my log to auto-save when I exit the application
+As a user, I want to be able to save my log and the food database

-As a user, I want the application to load my log when i open it
+As a user, I want the application to load my saved log when i open it